pt-upgrade - Verify that query results are identical on different servers.

 This is a standard “check for updates automatically” feature, with two additional features.
-First, the tool checks the version of other programs on the local system in addition to its own version.
-For example, it checks the version of every MySQL server it connects to, Perl, and the Perl module DBD::mysql.
+First, the tool checks its own version and also the versions of the following software: operating system, Percona Monitoring and Management (PMM), MySQL, Perl, MySQL driver for Perl (DBD::mysql), and Percona Toolkit.
 Second, it checks for and warns about versions with known problems.
 For example, MySQL 5.5.25 had a critical bug and was re-released as 5.5.25a.

 Any updates or known problems are printed to STDOUT before the tool’s normal output.
 This feature should never interfere with the normal operation of the tool.

 For more information, visit https://www.percona.com/version-check.